robin-andreasson/fox/README.md

 }
 ```

-#### Statically serve files
+### Statically serve files

-Specify folder used to serve static files when the client endpoint requests them
+Specify folder to be used to serve static files when the client endpoint requests them
 ```go
 /*
     wd: /src/internal